oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 is deployed, since the attacker's aim is not to capture and replay the credentials, but rather to persuade the user to grant authorization.

+## Cross-Device Service Transfer
+Service Transfer flows enable a user to transfer access to a service or network from a device on which the user is already authenticated to a second device such as a mobile phone.
+In these flows the user is authenticated and then authorizes the session transfer on the Authorization Device (e.g. a personal computer, web portal or application) and transfers the session to the Consumption Device (e.g. a mobile phone or portable device).

+The session may be transferred by showing the user a session transfer code on the Authorization Device, which is then entered on the Consumption Device.
+This flow may be streamlined by rendering the session transfer code as a QR code on the Authorization Device and scanned by the Consumption Device.

+The session transfer may preserve state information, including authentication state, to the second device to avoid additional configuration and optimise the user experience.
+These flows are often used to add new devices to a network, onboard customers to a mobile application or to provision new credentials (e.g. [@OpenID.SIOPV2]).

+In these cross-device session transfer flows, the channel between the Authorization Device and the Consumption Device is unauthenticated.

+Cross-Device Session Phishing (CDSP) attacks exploit the unauthenticated channel between the Authorization Device and Consumption Device by using social engineering techniques to convince the user to send the session transfer code to the attacker.
+These attacks borrows techniques from traditional phishing attacks, but instead of collecting passwords, they collect session transfer codes and other artefacts that allow them to setup a session and then use it to access a users data.

+## Defending against cross-device attacks
-In order to defend against these attacks, this document outlines three responses:
+In order to defend against Cross-Device Consent Phishing and Cross-Device Session Phishing attacks, this document outlines three responses:

-1. For protocols that are susceptible to Cross-Device Consent Phishing exploits, deploy practical mitigations.
+1. For protocols that are susceptible to these exploits, deploy practical mitigations.
-3. Select protocols that are more resistant to Cross-Device Consent Phishing exploits when possible.
+3. Select protocols that are more resistant to these exploits when possible.
 3. Conduct formal analysis of cross-device flows to assess susceptibility to these attacks and the effectiveness of the proposed mitigations.

 ## Conventions and Terminology